tomdion/sf-detailing/README.md

 # S&F Detailing

-A full-stack web application for a western massachusetts car detailing business that allows customers to book detailing services online.
+A full-stack web application for S&F Auto Detailing, a mobile car detailing business based in western massachusettes, that allows customers to book detailing services online.
 The application features a user-friendly booking system, authentication, and service management.

 ## Tech Stack